pekelund-dev/codex-test/README.md

    > automatically append `oauth` to `SPRING_PROFILES_ACTIVE`.
 For manual runs add `SPRING_PROFILES_ACTIVE=local,oauth` (or
    > `prod,oauth` in production).

    The `scripts/deploy_cloud_run.sh` helper builds a timestamped container image ready for Cloud Run deployments.
 Run `./scripts/cleanup_artifact_repos.sh` after deployments to prune older revisions so Artifact Registry only keeps the most recent web application and receipt processor builds.
 The deploy script relies on the repository’s multi-stage `Dockerfile` (located at the project root by default); export `BUILD_CONTEXT` when you keep the Dockerfile in another directory.
-The receipt processor deployment helper builds from `receipt-parser/Dockerfile` so the Cloud Run service always packages the parser instead of the secured web UI—override this path with `RECEIPT_DOCKERFILE` (and, if needed, `RECEIPT_BUILD_CONTEXT`) when using a custom image definition.
-The Dockerfile must retain the name `Dockerfile` so Cloud Build can detect it within the selected context.
+The receipt processor deployment helper builds from `receipt-parser/Dockerfile` via the accompanying Cloud Build configuration so the Cloud Run service always packages the parser instead of the secured web UI—override this path with `RECEIPT_DOCKERFILE` and adjust `RECEIPT_BUILD_CONTEXT` or `RECEIPT_CLOUD_BUILD_CONFIG` when using a custom image definition.
+Ensure the Dockerfile remains inside the selected build context so Cloud Build can resolve it.

 3. Configure Firestore if you want to enable user self-registration (see [Firestore configuration](#firestore-configuration)).
 4. (Optional) Configure Google Cloud Storage to enable the receipts upload page (see